 Yes, as long as they are proficient in speaking and writing in English.
 We’ve had students from Canada, the U.K., Ecuador, Switzerland, France, the Philippines, Australia, Nigeria, China, the Netherlands, Vietnam, New Zealand, Mexico, Brazil, and elsewhere.
-Students from other countries are also eligible to apply for our scholarship assistance.
+Students from other countries are eligible to apply for our scholarship assistance.

 Do you set age limits for students you accept?

 We’ve had students as young as 21 and as old as 70.
 We’re excited to announce a change to our age policy: Beginning with the 2024 workshop, we will accept students who will not be at least 21 by the starting date of the workshop.

 Options for writers younger than this are the Alpha Writers Workshop and Shared Worlds, designed specifically for young people interested in writing speculative fiction.
 (Note: Neither workshop is affiliated with Clarion West, but we’ve heard good things about them.)